Just show me the code

 });

-The setup looks almost identical as the ones on App1 and App2.
-There is only one thing worth mentioning here:
+The setup looks almost identical to those on App1 and App2.
+However, there is one notable difference:

 AddSqlClientInstrumentation()

-This app does not make any HTTP requests.
+This application does not make any HTTP requests.
 Instead, it queries a database.
 Therefore, we’re using the SQL extension method to enable SQL instrumentation.
-We’re simply swapping the OpenTelemetry.Instrumentation.Http library for the OpenTelemetry.Instrumentation.SqlClient library.
+We’re essentially replacing the OpenTelemetry.Instrumentation.Http library with the OpenTelemetry.Instrumentation.SqlClient library.

-This app is also enqueueing a message into a RabbitMQ queue, but the code is exactly the same as the one I have shown for the App1 section.
+This application also enqueues a message into a RabbitMQ queue, but the code is exactly the same as the one I have shown you in the App1 section.

 Adding OpenTelemetry on App4